Starters/ Starters, Salads, Soups

 Cinnamon Lady Okra

-lunch Dinner Asian
+Lunch, Dinner Asian

-Serves: 3-4
+Serves: 3-4 servings

-Prep Time: 2-3 mins Cooking Time: 2-3 mins Total Time: 6-10 mins
+Prep Time: 3 minutes Cooking Time: 3 minutes Total Time: 6 minutes

 Ingredients

-• 12 medium-sized young Okra,
+• 12 medium-sized young Okra

-• 1/2 tsp roasted sesame oil
+• 1/2 teaspoon roasted sesame oil

-• 1/2 tsp cinnamon powder
+• 1/2 teaspoon cinnamon powder

 • 1/2 of a lemon juice